$1.76M in EIP payments processed

-More local families can expect a check in the mail with $1.76 million in economic impact payment being mailed out.
+More local families can expect checks in the mail with $1.76 million in Economic Impact Payment disbursements being mailed out.

 The Guam Department of Revenue and Taxation processed 1,232 EIP Program payments totaling about $1.76 million.

-The EIP is a one-time $1,200 payment for those whose adjusted gross income fall below $75,000 for as individuals, $112,500 for head of household filers or $150,000 for married couples filing joint returns.
-They may also receive an additional $500 payment for each qualifying child.
+The EIP is a one-time $1,200 payment for those whose adjusted gross income falls below $75,000 for individuals, $112,500 for head--household filers or $150,000 for married couples filing joint returns.
+Recipients may also receive an additional $500 payment for each qualifying child.

-DRT is processing EIP Program payments on a weekly basis.
+DRT is processing EIP Program disbursements on a weekly basis.
 All EIP Program checks processed are transmitted to the Treasurer of Guam for mailing.
 The last batch was transmitted on Friday, Aug.
-7, 2020.
+7.

+In line with the CARES Act, DRT will continue to process EIP Program payments through Dec.
+31.

 Deadline for filing EIP-NF

-Only eligible, Guam Form EIP-NF filers who file by Oct.
-15, by all filing mechanisms allowed by Guam DRT, will be able to receive their payments by Dec.
-31. Anyone who files after October 15, 2020 will be required to file their 2020 income tax return in order to receive a credit for the Economic Impact Payment.
+Only eligible Guam Form EIP-NF filers who file by Oct.
+15 by all filing mechanisms allowed by Guam DRT will be able to receive their payments by Dec.
+31. Anyone who files after Oct.
+15 will be required to file a 2020 income tax return in order to receive a credit for the Economic Impact Payment.

 Basis for EIP Program payment processing